warp-build/warp/cli/manual/src/getting-started/how-zap-works.md

-# How Zap Works
+# How Warp Works

-> NOTE: you do not need to be familiar with Rules and Toolchains to _use_ Zap,
+> NOTE: you do not need to be familiar with Rules and Toolchains to _use_ Warp,
 > but understanding them can help you use it more efficiently.

-There's only a handful of things to get familiar with that will help us understand how to use Zap more effectively.
+There's only a handful of things to get familiar with that will help us understand how to use Warp more effectively.

 These are mirroring concepts that the Bazel build tool has already proven to work at scale, but they are coloured with the flavors of Dune, that provides an